smallblue2/Hako/docs/functional-spec/FS.md

 **Description**

-The system should be respond differently depending on the state that it can read available.
-A bootstrap process should check if a file system is already available and use that when loading the application, otherwise it should create a new one.
+The system should respond differently depending on the state that it can read.
+A bootstrap process should check if a file system is already available and use that when loading the application.
+Otherwise it should create a new one.

 **Criticality**